Mango and Curried Chickpea Salad

 MANGO AND CURRIED CHICKPEA SALAD

-1 large or 2 small ripe mangoes (Alphonso or any mango without fibers)
+- 1 large l ripe mangoes Alphonso or any mango without fibers

 - Soak the chickpeas overnight in warm water.
 Next day drain out the water, wash them and put them in a pressure cooker or a pan with enough water and ½ tsp salt.
 If you are using a pressure cooker, close the cooker with the lid and put it over medium flame.
 Cook the chickpeas for 3 whistles.
 If you are using a saucepan, add enough water and put the pan over medium flame and cook till the chickpeas are done.

 - Drain out the water and keep the chickpeas on the side till required.

 Preparation of the Salad:

 - Peel and cut the mango into cubes.

 - Heat water in a pan.
 When it is boiling, add the cauliflower florets and blanch for 1 minute.